 Catherine Odell from Loyola Kids Book of Everyday Prayers offers a pdf guide and multimedia presentation of the Stations adapted for children.
 [Children]

 Scripted versions based on those celebrated by Pope John Paul II on Good Friday 1991.
-They are presented here as an alternative to the traditional stations and as a way of reflecting more deeply on the Scriptural accounts of Christ’s passion.
+They are presented by the US Conference of Catholic Bishops as an alternative to the traditional stations and as a way of reflecting more deeply on the Scriptural accounts of Christ’s passion.
 [Adult]

 Free emails during Lent for families – includes videos, games, and other activities to help families deepen faith and focus on Lent

 A contemporary rendition of the Prodigal Son Story, good for teens through adults